-Provide support to adults with developmental disabilities involved in light assembly-line production activities.
+Rewarding position providing support to adults with developmental disabilities involved in light assembly-line production activities.
 Act as a role model by reinforcing appropriate social and work behavior and document progress of workers supported.
 Must be willing to provide assistance with personal hygiene.

-Full-time positions, Monday through Friday 8:30am to 4:30pm, available in our Quakertown and Warminster production facilities.
+Full-time position, Monday through Friday 8:30am to 4:30pm, available in our Quakertown production facilities.

 Production Worker–Provisional (on-call)

 Worker needed at Quakertown and Warminster Production facilities to perform contract work including light assembly, packing and sorting according to facility qualitative and quantitative levels and acting as a role model for workers supported and others within the facility.